cimug-org/CIMTool/docs/core-concepts.md

     If you're brand new to the Common Information Model (CIM), a great starting point is [EPRI's CIM Primer](https://www.epri.com/research/products/000000003002006001).

-The CIM is an information model for electric power generation, transmission, and distribution modeling that has been officially adopted by the [International Electrotechnical Commission (IEC)](https://www.iec.ch/).
-It is designed to be used in power system planning, operation, and maintenance software and IT systems that support:
+The CIM is an information model copyrighted by the UCAIug (i.e. CIM Users Group) and licensed under the Apache 2.0 open source license.
+It is represented in [UML](https://en.wikipedia.org/wiki/Unified_Modeling_Language) and includes modeling spanning electric power generation, transmission, and distribution domains.
+It has been officially adopted by the [International Electrotechnical Commission (IEC)](https://www.iec.ch/) and is designed to be used in power system planning, operation, and maintenance software and IT systems that support:

   * [SCADA (Supervisory Control And Data Acquisition)](https://en.wikipedia.org/wiki/SCADA)
   * [EMS (Energy Management Systems)](https://en.wikipedia.org/wiki/Energy_management_system)